sbustamante/ComputationalMethods/README.md

 Computational Methods for Astronomy
 ===================================
-by: **Sebastian Bustamante** *2014/2015/2016*
+by: **Sebastian Bustamante** *2014/2015*

 ![](https://raw.githubusercontent.com/sbustamante/ComputationalMethods/master/material/figures/Collage.png)

-This course is intended for students of Astronomy at the Universidad de Antioquia and will cover some numerical methods commonly used in science and specially in astronomy.
+This course is intended for students of Astronomy and Physics at the Universidad de Antioquia and will cover some numerical methods commonly used in science and specially in astronomy.
 These topics will be addressed from a formal context but also keeping a practical and computational approach, illustrating many useful applications in